Economics: Production, cost, and efficiency

 In microeconomics, production is the conversion of inputs into outputs.
 It is an economic process that uses inputs to create a commodity or a service for exchange or direct use.
-Production is a flow and thus a rate of output per period of time.
+Production is a flow, and thus a rate of output per period.
 Distinctions include such production alternatives as for consumption (food, haircuts, etc.) vs. investment goods (new tractors, buildings, roads, etc.), public goods (national defence, smallpox vaccinations, etc.) or private goods, and "guns" vs "butter".

 Inputs used in the production process include such primary factors of production as labour services, capital (durable produced goods used in production, such as an existing factory), and land (including natural resources).
-Other inputs may include intermediate goods used in production of final goods, such as the steel in a new car.
+Other inputs may include intermediate goods used in the production of final goods, such as the steel in a new car.

 Economic efficiency measures how well a system generates desired output with a given set of inputs and available technology.
-Efficiency is improved if more output is generated without changing inputs.
+Efficiency improves when more output is generated without changing inputs.
 A widely accepted general standard is Pareto efficiency, which is reached when no further change can make someone better off without making someone else worse off.

-The production–possibility frontier (PPF) is an expository figure for representing scarcity, cost, and efficiency.
+The production–possibility frontier (PPF) is a graphical representation of scarcity, opportunity cost, and efficiency.
 In the simplest case, an economy can produce just two goods (say "guns" and "butter").
-The PPF is a table or graph (as at the right) that shows the different quantity combinations of the two goods producible with a given technology and total factor inputs, which limit feasible total output.
+The PPF is a table or graph (as shown on the right) that shows the different combinations of quantities of the two goods that can be produced with a given technology and total factor inputs, which limit feasible total output.
 Each point on the curve shows potential total output for the economy, which is the maximum feasible output of one good, given a feasible output quantity of the other good.

 Scarcity is represented in the figure by people being willing but unable in the aggregate to consume beyond the PPF (such as at X) and by the negative slope of the curve.
 If production of one good increases along the curve, production of the other good decreases, an inverse relationship.
-This is because increasing output of one good requires transferring inputs to it from production of the other good, decreasing the latter.
+This is because increasing the output of one good requires reallocating inputs from the production of the other good, thereby decreasing the latter.